 Sweet potatoes are very good as well (not sweet potato fries!)
 Purple potatoes, any kind of potato as long as you leave are stripped down as much as possible.

 Yes, the captains of potassium!
 What great way to start the day if you need some blood pressure help.
-It doesn’t count if they are fried or touching chocolate in some way, or if they are ice cream.
+It doesn’t count if they are fried or touching a chocolate in some way, or if they are ice cream.

-Potassium is not only healthy, but also a hero like avocado in that it counters what salt does.
+Potassium is not only healthy but also a hero like avocado in that it counters what salt does.

-Well, soybeans can just do everything can’t they?
+Well, soybeans can just do everything, can’t they?
 Good for you, soybeans.
 Seriously, it’s just a tiny little thing and he just offers every possible health benefit.
 Superhero Soybean!